Touring Canada by Train: It’s The Way to Go

 Toronto really rocks; you feel so much more connected to the world than you do in the US.
 We make a show of embracing diversity in the US, but here they’re actually walking the walk.
 And there are so many ethnic groups that everybody is a minority.

 I know a lot of Americans, all members of one particular ethnic group, who are very unsettled by that prospect.
-I guess they’re just too accustomed to being a dominant culture.
+I guess they’re just too accustomed to being the dominant culture.

 We dined at a cool hotel in the Design District called The Drake where art is such a big part of the experience that they have a full-time curator.
 Famous and not-so-famous artists often stay there in exchange for works of art that become part of the collection.